 - Measurement of ulnar variance requires a zero rotation view on a PA radiograph of the wrist in neutral pronation/supination.
-This measurement is mentioned a lot in relation to wrist disease.
-It is not simple to measure accurately.
+Evidence of its importance in Kienböck's disease is conflicting.

 - X-rays may show no specific abnormality in the early stages and so MRI scans are essential if early Kienbock's disease is suspected.

 - MRI shows the intra-osseous oedema in the initial stages and the difference between zones of necrosis, oedema and revascularisation.

 - Arthroscopy is useful for evaluating alterations in the cartilage and ligaments that are not visible on radiographs.
 Arthroscopy also enables synovectomy to be performed.